 Originally dismissed as a low ranking prospect with no future, and considered too old to achieve breakout success, Elena Mukhina accomplished exactly that.
-Her result at the 1978 World Championships remains statistically one of the best performances of all time.
+Her result at the 1978 World Championships remains statistically one of the greatest performances of all time.

 In an era where Soviet officials were furious at the underperformance of Moscow clubs in domestic competitions and the triumph of Romania’s Nadia Comaneci in international competition, Elena Mukhina appeared to be the answer to both problems.
 Mukhina was the first gymnast to beat Nadia bringing her reign of dominance to an end.
 Mukhina was also born and raised in Moscow.
 With the 1980 Moscow Olympics rapidly approaching, the Soviets envisioned a hometown hero being the star of those games.

 After age, injury, and fatigue started slowing Mukhina down, the Soviet program continued to push Mukhina beyond her limits in a longshot attempt to bring Mukhina back to her old form.
 The closer the 1980 Olympics drew near, the more the pressure intensified.
 Two weeks before the Olympics and one month after celebrating her 20th birthday, Elena Mukhina was paralyzed from the next down in a training accident.
 The injury would lead to her premature death at the age of 46.
 Mukhina should have gone down in history for having one of the most incredible careers the sport had ever seen.
 But she is instead remembered more for her tragic demise rather than her unlikely rise from complete unknown to World Champion.